yashsahugtx/skype-docs/Skype/UCWA/RootURL.md

 Autodiscovery is used by all Skype for Business client applications and is based on the protocol described in [ [MS-OCDISCWS]: Lync Autodiscover Web Service Protocol Specification](http://msdn.microsoft.com/en-us/library/hh623245%28v=office.12%29.aspx).
 The autodiscovery flow requires the deployment and configuration of the Skype for Business Server 2015 Autodiscover service.
 For more information, see [Autodiscover service requirements](http://technet.microsoft.com/en-us/library/hh690012%28v=ocs.15%29.aspx).

+> [!NOTE]
- >Note: In coexistence mode (Lync 2010 and Skype for Business 2015), to support custom UCWA 2.0 application development, you must point the Autodiscover CNAME (Lyncdiscover.<domain> and LyncDiscoverinternal.<domain>) to a Skype for Business Server 2015 pool.
+> In coexistence mode (Lync 2010 and Skype for Business 2015), to support custom UCWA 2.0 application development, you must point the Autodiscover CNAME (Lyncdiscover.<domain> and LyncDiscoverinternal.<domain>) to a Skype for Business Server 2015 pool.

 ### Authenticated user flow